 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-"Please don't go away", she said.
+The Chief Guest said, "It gives me great pleasure to be here this morning."

 ANSWER DOWNLOAD EXAMIANS APP